Rigidity results with curvature conditions from Lichnerowicz Laplacian and applications: Geometric Applications

 for all $L\in\mathfrak{so}(TM)$.
 By the assumption that the curvature operator is $\lfloor \frac{n-1}{2} \rfloor$-nonnegative and Lemma \ref{lem2} implies

 Applying Theorem \ref{thm1}, we obtain that $\widehat{W}$ is vanishing, so is $W$.
 Therefore, $M$ is locally conformally flat. \end{proof} Now we give a proof of Theorem \ref{main4}. \begin{proof} Since $M$ is Ricci flat, it must be Einstein.
 Moreover, the Riemannian curvature tensor is divergence free.
 Note that because of Ricci-flatness, the Riemannian curvature tensor and the Weyl tensor $W$ coincide.
 Consequently, $|W|\in L^Q(M)$ and $W$ is divergence free.
 Hence, Theorem \ref{rig} implies $M$ is locally conformally flat.
 Since $M$ is Ricci-flat, it must be Riemannian flat. \end{proof} We note that there is a more general statement for the Weyl tensor.
 In fact, if $M$ is Einstein, then the Riemannian tensor is divergence free.
 Therefore, by Lemma 1 in \cite{Der}, the Weyl tensor is also divergence free.
 For general $\kappa \geqslant 0$, we have the following result. \begin{theorem} For $n \geq 4$, let $(M,g)$ be a connected complete non-compact $n$-dimensional Riemannian manifold.
-Suppose that the Weyl tensor is divergence free and assume that $M$ satisfies a weighted Poincar\'e inequality with a nonnegative weight function $\rho$.
+Suppose that the Weyl tensor is divergence free and assume that $M$ satisfies a weighted Poincar\'e inequality.
 If the eigenvalues $\mu_{1} \leq \ldots \leq \mu_{\binom{n}{2}} $ of the curvature operator satisfies

-and the Weyl tensor satisfies $|W| \in L^Q(M)$ such that $\kappa < \frac{2(Q-1)}{(n-1)Q^2}$, then $(M,g)$ is locally conformally flat. \end{theorem} \begin{proof} Since the estimate \eqref{eq1:1:1} and Lemma \ref{lem2}, we obtain that
+and the Weyl tensor satisfies $|W| \in L^Q(M), Q>1$ such that then $(M,g)$ is locally conformally flat. \end{theorem} \begin{proof} Since the estimate \eqref{eq1:1:1} and Lemma \ref{lem2}, we obtain that

 Applying Theorem \ref{thm2}, we obtain that $W \equiv 0$.
-This implies $(M,g)$ is locally conformally flat. \end{proof} Furthermore, if we assume that $M$ is Einstein, we can improve the upper bound of $\kappa$ to obtain the following rigidity. \begin{theorem} For $n \geq 4$, let $(M,g)$ be a connected complete non-compact $n$-dimensional Einstein manifold.
-Suppose that the Weyl tensor is divergence free and assume that $M$ satisfies a weighted Poincar\'e inequality with a nonnegative weight function $\rho$.
-If the eigenvalues $\mu_{1} \leq \ldots \leq \mu_{\binom{n}{2}} $ of the curvature operator satisfies
+This implies $(M,g)$ is locally conformally flat. \end{proof} Furthermore, if we assume that $M$ is Einstein, we can improve the upper bound of $\kappa$ to obtain the following rigidity in Theorem~\ref{thm:constant-curvature}. \begin{proof}[Proof of Theorem~\ref{thm:constant-curvature}] Since $M$ is Einstein, an improved Kato inequality in \cite{Bando} (see also \cite{Cal}), we have